 Pop-up Wildlife Gardening Workshops

-Many of us have gardens or local greenspaces that we could make more wildlife friendly and our pop-up workshops aim to engage with people from all walks of life offering tips, skills and techniques to create wildlife-friendly gardens.
-These pop-up workshops will take place in busy centres throughout the Forth Valley so anyone can join in with activities in whatever time they have available – learning what they can do to help their local wildlife.
+Many of us have gardens or local greenspaces that we could make more wildlife friendly and our pop-up workshops engaged with people from all walks of life offering tips, skills and techniques to create wildlife-friendly gardens.
+These pop-up workshops took place in busy centres throughout the Forth Valley so anyone could join in with activities in whatever time they had available – learning what they can do to help their local wildlife.

 Neighbourhood Wildlife Corridors